-Born in Fort Concho, Texas on February 8, 1876, to St. George and Ellen (Beck) Goldsby, Bill’s father was a mulatto from Alabama, a sergeant of the Tenth United States Cavalry, and a Buffalo Soldier.
-His mother was a Cherokee Freedman, mixed with African, Indian and white ancestry.
+Crawford Goldsby was born in Fort Concho, Texas, on February 8, 1876, to St. George and Ellen Beck Goldsby; Bill’s father was a mulatto from Alabama, a sergeant of the Tenth United States Cavalry, and a Buffalo Soldier.
+His mother was a Cherokee Freedman with African, Indian, and white ancestry.

-By the time he was seven, his parents had separated and his mother moved him to Fort Gibson in Indian Territory.
+By age seven, his parents had separated, and his mother moved him to Fort Gibson in Indian Territory.
 Before long, he was sent to an Indian School in Kansas, where he attended for three years.
-Afterwards, he was sent to an Industrial School for Indians in Carlisle, Pennsylvania for two years.
-However, despite attempts to provide him a good education, some sources indicate that he could barely read and write.
+Afterward, he was sent to an Industrial School for Indians in Carlisle, Pennsylvania, for two years.
+However, despite attempts to provide him with a good education, some sources indicate that he could barely read and write.

-Just some nine days later, they wrecked the Kansas City and Pacific Express five miles south of Wagoner, Oklahoma, making off with the loot.
+Some nine days later, they wrecked the Kansas City and Pacific Express five miles south of Wagoner, Oklahoma, making off with the loot.

 In the meantime, Cherokee Bill’s lawyer was working on an appeal, maintaining that Bill had not received a fair trial in the court of Judge Isaac Parker, who had characterized him as a “bloodthirsty mad dog who killed for the love of killing” and as “the most vicious” of all the outlaws in Oklahoma Territory.

 At the tender age of 20, Crawford “Cherokee Bill” Goldsby died at the end of a rope.
-His mother then took his remains back to the Fort Gibson area where he is buried at the Cherokee National Cemetery.
+His mother then took his remains back to the Fort Gibson area, where he is buried at the Cherokee National Cemetery.

 “This is as good a day to die as any.”